SuperOfficeDocs/superoffice-docs/docs/en/mobile/superoffice-mobile/request/index.md

 2. Check that your name appears at the top.

-    If another person's name is shown in red, this means that you are looking at another person's sales.
+    If another person's name is shown in red, this means that you are looking at another person's requests.
 Select the person's name and switch to your own open requests.

 3. Select a request from the list.